-When someone obtains a secured loan, there is usually a Uniform Commercial Code file that indicates the that there is a lien on the goods.
+When someone obtains a secured loan, there is usually a Uniform Commercial Code file that indicates that there is a lien on the goods.
 This is done on a county level and can be hand searched at the local county courthouse.
 The information is also forwarded to state records.
-Most states now permit access of UCC records on the net.
+Most states now permit access of UCC records online.
 In Maryland this information is available online at the Maryland Department of Assessments and Taxation .
 Information on liens, real property and other information is available.

 If you think that the person you are looking for may have been released from prison and on parole, you can attempt to find out by contacting the Maryland Division of Parole and Probation .

 Because of the large volume of requests that each service locator receives, this is a slow process.
 If you think it will yield results, try this first.
 It will most likely take four weeks processing time per request.
 See Request for Military Mailing Addresses .
 Please note, the Army no longer provides this service.

 You can search the Social Security’s master death list online.
 This will provide you with the month and year of a person’s death.
 There are at least five versions of the Master Death List online.
 Read the description of each one.
 Some are updated monthly, others less often.

 The records you will typically need include birth certificates, death certificates, marriage records, and divorce records.
 The records are maintained by the state or local government, where the event took place.
 Getting copies of these records can be a lengthy, frustrating, and even costly process.
 This is especially so if you need to hire someone to find them for you.
 Here is how to do it yourself.